 Where an individual would have received their income through a loan scheme that falls within the scope of this legislation, the individual who benefited from the loan will be subject to a special tax charge from 5th April 2019.
 This ‘loan charge’ could cause financial hardship for thousands as it adds all the individual’s loans together and taxes them in one year.
 HMRC will require this tax to be paid by 31st January 2020 – the deadline for self-assessment tax returns – unless the affected parties come forward to settle before the charge comes into effect.

 ‘Financial distress and bankruptcies…”

-MP Stephen Lloyd has launched an Early Day Motion (EDM) against the 2019 Loan Charge, arguing that it is unfair to retrospectively tax individuals who used these schemes which were technically legal at the time.
+MP Stephen Lloyd previously launched an Early Day Motion (EDM) against the 2019 Loan Charge, arguing that it is unfair to retrospectively tax individuals who used these schemes which were technically legal at the time.

 To assume that all taxpayers were aware of the unethical practice of loan schemes has been seen to be unfair as in many cases these schemes were recommended by third-parties.

 Lloyd stated that the charge “is likely to cause financial distress and bankruptcies…” as some amounts HMRC deems owed by taxpayers could be in the tens of thousands.
-There have already been reports of contractors feeling the stress and pressure of the imminent loan charge, and there have been calls to set up helplines for those in distress.
+There have been reports of contractors feeling the stress and pressure of the imminent loan charge, and there have been calls to set up helplines for those in distress.

 How does it work and what counts as disguised remuneration?